JasonYuan869/AutoWaifuClaimer/README.md

 Run `bot.py`.
 You must be focused on the Discord window in the specific waifu-rolling channel.

-## Using the pre-built binary (Windows only)
+## Using the pre-built binary
-Download the zipped release from the releases tab.
+Download the zipped release for your OS from the releases tab.
 Edit the files in the `/data` folder as explained in the above heading.

+### Windows
 Run `bot.exe`.
+Focus on the Discord window in the specific waifu rolling channel.

+### Linux
-You must be focused on the Discord window in the specific waifu-rolling channel.
+Run `bot.sh` **as sudo**.
+Focus on the Discord window in the specific waifu rolling channel.

 ## License
 Licensed under GNU General Public License v3.0.
 See [LICENCE](./LICENSE).